 The API code for your video streaming host will be integrated throughout your platform.
 It’s certainly possible to switch providers later, but it’s generally a big hassle.
 In some cases, you get locked into a bad choice.
-Then you have to live with the consequences of hat choise for a long time.
+Then you have to live with the consequences of that choice for a long time.

 1. Do the features match your needs?

 Most APIs contain the same basic features.
 However, each platform has its own “twist.”
-Determining which is best for you depends on how a given API meshes with your goals.
+As a result, determining which is best for you depends on how a given API meshes with your goals.

 2. Is there comprehensive documentation?

 Using a new API is like learning a new language.
 It’s hard to pick up the skill without formal resources.
 Sure, you can muddle your way through after some experimentation, but you’ll learn a lot faster by hitting the books.

 In API terms, this means you should look for comprehensive documentation from the provider.
 These should explain what the calls are, and give examples of usage.
 Ideally, documentation should also provide a sandboxed testing environment.
 This allows you to test out commands without fear of messing things up.

 3. What data formats does the API use?